justinbarias/justinbarias.github.io/_posts/2017-20-01-CDifying-VSTS-and-Azure.markdown

 comments: true
 ---

 First post for the year!
-So you might know that I do alot of work for Australia's largest retail organisation (up to you to guess which one).
+So you might know that I do alot of work a certain large retail organisation (up to you to guess which one).
 A specific project required me to develop a continuous delivery pipeline for this legacy system.

 A bit of background: